-Madi Rowlands is a 15-year-old freestyle skier from Walderslade in Kent.
+Madi Rowlands is a freestyle skier from Walderslade in Kent.
 She won Britain's first ever medal on snow at the Youth Winter Olympics in Lillehammer in February 2016.
-Madi, who is a pupil at Fort Pitt Grammar School for Girls in Chatham, started skiing at the age of three during a family skiing holiday to the French Alps.
+Madi started skiing at the age of three during a family skiing holiday to the French Alps.
 She won Gold in the halfpipe event in Norway and then followed that up with Bronze in the slopestyle.
-She's now targeting a place on Team GB for the 2018 Winter Olympics.
+She's now a regular member of Team GB.

 PARALLEL TRAILS: How did family skiing holidays shape your love for skiing and begin your journey towards becoming a competition skier?